didyouvoteforthis.ca · A Public Ledger of UCP Fiscal Decisions

 The piece of paper Jason Kenney signed in 2019 was meant to be the load-bearing wall of UCP credibility on healthcare.
 The point of signing it was to prove the rhetoric was real.
 The point of titling the platform section "Health Care Guarantee" was to make the promise verifiable.
 The promise was verifiable.
 It just was not kept.

 The framing is the same in both eras.
 Kenney described the public system as bloated.
 Smith described it as broken.
 Both proposed a structural rethink as the cure.
 The Kenney rethink culminated in a per-capita spending cut during a pandemic, a shredded physicians' agreement, and a UCP membership vote endorsing a privately-funded private system.
-The Smith rethink culminated in 83,000 Albertans on a surgical wait-list, 750,000 without a family doctor, an Auditor General report on destroyed records (see Conduct), an active RCMP investigation into procurement (see Conduct), and an AMA SOS letter that is two years old and still unanswered.
+The Smith rethink culminated in 83,000 Albertans on a surgical wait-list, 750,000 without a family doctor, $13.12 million in executive severance, $4 billion in COVID funding the Auditor General could not account for, an active RCMP investigation into procurement (see Conduct), and an AMA SOS letter that is two years old and still unanswered.

 It is possible to hold conservative views on the cost of public healthcare, on physician compensation, on activity-based funding, and on the role of private surgical facilities, and still recognise that the public record above is not the record the UCP asked Albertans to vote for.
 Alberta voted for the Health Care Guarantee.
 The receipt is on this page.